The Mating Season (film)

-The Mating Season is a 1951 American comedy-drama romance film directed by Mitchell Leisen, and produced by Charles Brackett from a screenplay by Charles Brackett, Richard Breen, and Walter Reisch, based on the play Maggie by Caesar Dunn.
-The ensemble cast stars Gene Tierney, John Lund, Miriam Hopkins, and Thelma Ritter.
+The Mating Season is a 1951 American romantic comedy-drama film directed by Mitchell Leisen and starring Gene Tierney, John Lund, Miriam Hopkins, Thelma Ritter, and Jan Sterling.
+The film was produced by Charles Brackett from a screenplay that he co-wrote with Walter Reisch and Richard Breen, based on the play Maggie by Caesar Dunn.

+The film was considered Ritter's breakout performance and earned her strongly positive reviews.
+Shortly before the film's release, syndicated columnist Bob Thomas called her Hollywood's "most talked-about new starlet".
+Ritter's performance earned her second of four consecutive nominations for the Academy Award for Best Supporting Actress.
+She was nominated for the award six times, the most of any actress in history, but never won it.

 Plot

-Ellen McNulty gives up her hamburger stand in New Jersey when the bank calls in her loan, and goes to visit her son Val in Ohio.
-Val has recently married a socialite, Maggie.
-To help Maggie put on a dinner party, Val has an employment service send a cook; Ellen arrives first, and Maggie mistakes her for the cook.
-Ellen, to avoid embarrassing Maggie, does not correct her.
-After the party, Val follows her home, and persuades her to move in with them.
+Ellen McNulty closes her hamburger stand in New Jersey and visits her son Val in Ohio, who has recently married a socialite named Maggie.
+When Ellen arrives, Maggie mistakes her for a chef sent to cook at her dinner party.
+Ellen, hoping to avoid embarrassing Maggie, does not correct her.
+After the party, Val persuades Ellen to live in his house.

-The next morning, Ellen arrives with her things, and continues the deception, explaining to Val that a mother-in-law in the house would only cause friction.
-Val reluctantly goes along with the charade.
-Maggie's mother comes to stay with them.
-She is a snob, and disapproves of both Val and Ellen.
+The next morning, Ellen arrives with her possessions and continues the deception, explaining to Val that a mother-in-law in the house would only cause friction.
+Val reluctantly allows the charade to continue.
+Maggie's mother, a snob who disapproves of Val and Ellen, comes to stay at the house.

-Maggie and Val later "lend" Ellen to the Kalinger family, owners of the firm where Val works, for a party of their own, whose guests of honor, Mr. and Mrs. Williamson, own a Maryland firm with which the Kalinger firm is about to make a major contract.
-While tending to Mr. Kalinger in his illness, Ellen finds that his son, Kalinger Junior – who had previously courted Maggie – is taking credit for Val's research that led to the contract, and she tells Kalinger Senior so.
+Maggie and Val lend Ellen to the Kalinger family, owners of the firm where Val works, for a party honoring Mr. and Mrs. Williamson, who own a Maryland firm with which the Kalinger firm is about to sign a major contract.
+Ellen discovers that Mr. Kalinger Jr., who had previously courted Maggie, is taking credit for Val's research that led to the contract, and she informs Mr. Kalinger Sr.

-Kalinger Senior then invites Val and Maggie to the party, forcing Junior to reveal Val's role, which he does graciously.
-At the party, Maggie is insulted by Mrs. Williamson and storms out.
-Val, realizing that this woman carries a lot of influence, forces Maggie to call the party to apologize.
-She does so unwillingly, leading to another fight.
+Kalinger Sr. invites Val and Maggie to the party, forcing Kalinger Jr. to reveal Val's role in the research.
+Maggie is insulted by Mrs. Williamson and storms out of the party.
+Val forces Maggie to call the party to apologize, which she does unwillingly, leading to another fight.